LeidenUniversityLibrary/islandora_prepare_ingest/README.md

-# Prepare Ingest
+# Islandora Prepare Ingest

 ## Introduction

-Prepare Ingest is a module that helps you build workflows for preparing to ingest data into Islandora.
+Islandora Prepare Ingest is a module that helps you build workflows for preparing to ingest data into Islandora.

 ## Requirements